aj-kivimaki/unity-wwise-fantasy-audio-demo/README.md

 **Milestone 1 – Core Audio Foundation** is complete.

-**Milestone 2 – Adaptive Music** is well underway.
+**Milestone 2 – Adaptive Music & Technical Implementation** is well underway.

-The adaptive music foundation has now been fully implemented, including Wwise Interactive Music, Music Switch Containers, Playlist Containers, Music States, Unity integration, and a dedicated MusicManager responsible for music playback and state changes.
+The adaptive music foundation has now been implemented, including Wwise Interactive Music, Music Switch Containers, Playlist Containers, Music States, Unity integration, and a dedicated MusicManager responsible for music playback and state changes.

-The next phase focuses on implementing combat music, gameplay-driven music transitions, and validating the complete adaptive music workflow before moving on to RTPC-driven music intensity, vertical remixing, environmental DSP, and replacing all placeholder assets with original music and sound design.
+Milestone 2 focuses on completing the **technical implementation** of the adaptive music system using placeholder assets, including gameplay-driven music transitions, combat music, and full Unity ↔ Wwise integration.

+Once the implementation is complete, **Milestone 3** will replace placeholder assets with original compositions and sound design while introducing advanced game audio techniques such as RTPC-driven music intensity, vertical remixing, environmental DSP, mixing refinement, and final portfolio presentation.